K13

 Frequently Asked Questions

-ICD-10-CM code K13 represents "Other diseases of lip and oral mucosa".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code K13 represents “Other diseases of lip and oral mucosa”.
+It is classified under Chapter 11: Diseases of the Digestive System and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is K13 a billable code?